2023 Telangana Legislative Assembly election

 The 2023 Telangana Legislative Assembly election was held on 30 November 2023 to elect all 119 members of Telangana Legislative Assembly for its third term.
 The votes were counted and the results were declared on 3 December 2023.

 The Indian National Congress (INC) along with its ally Communist Party of India (CPI) won a majority with 65 seats against the incumbent Bharat Rashtra Samithi (BRS)'s 39 seats.
-With a victory for the first time after the formation of Telangana, it strengthened its position in southern India following its recent success in Karnataka.
-The BRS and then-CM K. Chandrashekar Rao suffered a major loss in the elections by losing in one of his contended seats after being in power for two terms.
+With a victory for the first time after the formation of Telangana, it strengthened the INC's position in southern India following its recent success in Karnataka.
+The BRS and the outgoing chief minister K. Chandrashekar Rao suffered a major loss in the elections by losing in one of his contended seats after being in power for two terms.

 Background

-The tenure of Telangana Legislative Assembly is scheduled to end on 16 January 2024.
+The tenure of Telangana Legislative Assembly was scheduled to end on 16 January 2024.
 The previous assembly elections were held in December 2018 and the incumbent Telangana Rashtra Samithi, which was later renamed as Bharat Rashtra Samithi, formed the state government, with K. Chandrashekar Rao becoming the Chief Minister for the second time.